Products & Research

 Archer’s open label Phase I/IIa trial of Nilvadipine in Alzheimer’s patients demonstrated its safety and tolerability, and also showed APOE-genotype dependent stabilization of cognition and improvement in executive function over the 6 week duration (Kennelly et al., 2011a & b).

-These promising findings led to the creation of the NILVAD consortium to evaluate the effects of 18 months of treatment with Nilvadipine in Alzheimer’s patients in a double-blind, placebo controlled study being conducted in nine European countries, currently underway.
+These promising findings led to the creation of the NILVAD consortium to evaluate the effects of 18 months of treatment with Nilvadipine in Alzheimer’s patients in a double-blind placebo controlled Phase III trial study being conducted in nine European countries, currently underway.

 ARC031 – Follow-up Compound Archer data suggest that nilvadipine and related compounds can have direct effect on lowering soluble amyloid levels independently of their impact on calcium channels.
 Critically, this has allowed the development of non-calcium channel blocking derivatives of nilvadipine, including ARC031.
 ARC031 is not a calcium channel blocker but works in the same way as ARC029 to lower soluble amyloid levels.
 This compound has the advantage of not having antihypertensive effects in comparable doses to ARC029, which may be an additional advantage in Alzheimer’s disease.